ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - `scripts/run_icheck` now no longer leaves the base directory of the project when checking if the ABI changed. *(Lukas Winkler)*
 - You can now build the [Qt-GUI](https://www.libelektra.org/tools/qt-gui) using Qt `5.11`. *(René Schwaiger)*
+- We fixed various minor spelling mistakes in the documentation. *(René Schwaiger)*

 ## Outlook